-Quizzes: There will be 2 quizzes given over the course of the session.
-Quizzes will be given during the first 20 minutes of class.

-Written exams: There will be one written midterm exam and one final exam.
+- a.
+Quizzes (80 points): There will be 13 quizzes given over the course of the session.
+8 online quizzes each at 5 points will be issued during the 5 weeks.
+In class quizzes will be issued to cover content previously taught in lecture/lab sessions.
+6 in-class quizzes each at 10 points will be administered. - b.
+Written exams (100 points): There will be one written midterm exam (40 points) and one final exam (60 points).
+The final exam will consist of 40 points covering material since the midterm and 20 points comprehensive material.
 All exams will be over the total material of the course and all students must take all exams.
 If a student does not or cannot take the final due to an emergency, then plans must be made at the discretion of the professor to complete all course work within a specified time period.